Mouse monoclonal antibody raised against native ICAM3.

 Theoretical MW (kDa):

-This antibody reacts with CD50 (ICAM-3), a 120-130 KDa type I membrane protein (immunoglobulin supergene family) expressed on leukocytes, endothelial cells and Langerhans cells; it is negative on platelets and erythrocytes.
-The MEM-04 blocks DC-SIGN (CD209) binding to ICAM-3 (epitope in D1).
+This antibody MEM-171 recognizes an epitope in the D2 domain of CD50 (ICAM-3), a 120-130 KDa type I membrane protein (immunoglobulin supergene family) expressed on leukocytes, endothelial cells and Langerhans cells; it is negative on platelets and erythrocytes.

 The protein encoded by this gene is a member of the intercellular adhesion molecule (ICAM) family.
 All ICAM proteins are type I transmembrane glycoproteins, contain 2-9 immunoglobulin-like C2-type domains, and bind to the leukocyte adhesion LFA-1 protein.
 This protein is constitutively and abundantly expressed by all leucocytes and may be the most important ligand for LFA-1 in the initiation of the immune response.
 It functions not only as an adhesion molecule, but also as a potent signalling molecule. [provided by RefSeq